Top Travel Destinations for Martial Arts Enthusiasts for 2026

 Nearly everyone speaks English in Holland, so you won’t face a language barrier.
 Although there is no particular martial discipline originating from this country, they have great schools and a strong tradition in judo and Muay Thai.

 Anton Geesink, the first non-Japanese male to gain the title of world champion in Judo, was Dutch.
-That says enough about the quality of martial arts training in The Netherlands.
+That says enough about the quality of Martial Arts training in the Netherlands.

 Tang Soo Do is also a very popular discipline in this country.
+It’s a Korean martial art that combines striking, kicking, and traditional forms, emphasizing discipline, flexibility, and self-defense skills.

 7. South Korea